geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 And BERT is a special case because it's very tight on memory.
 Can we add BERT to CI?
 Look, I need the feedback loop, though.
-If you don't want me to merge...
+If you don't want me to merge..
 That's another problem.
 For now, just to start and do the scheduling, it takes five minutes.
 So that's the short reason for why it's not in CI.